carla-simulator/carla/Docs/benchmark_creating.md

 ![Benchmark_structure](img/benchmark_diagram_small.png )

-The agent benchmark is associated with other two modules.
+The driving benchmark is associated with other two modules.
 The *agent* module, a controller which performs in a another module, the *experiment suite*.
 Both modules are abstract classes that must be redefined by the user.

 The following code excerpt is
-an example on how to apply a driving benchmark
+an example of how to apply a driving benchmark

     agent = ForwardAgent()
     experiment_suite = Basic()